skonfig/extra/type/__uacme_obtain/man.rst

 DESCRIPTION
 -----------

-This type leverage uacme to issue abd renew Let's Encrypt certificates and provides a simple deployment mechanism.
+This type leverage uacme to issue and renew Let's Encrypt certificates and provides a simple deployment mechanism.
 It is expected to be called after `__uacme_account`.